Aizhouym/ToP/README.md

    cd WareHouse/project_name_DefaultOrganization_timestamp
    python main.py
    ```
-6. **NLDD** Different software development tasks are included in the dataset which contains 5 categories.
+6. **NLDD** Different software development tasks are included in the dataset which contains 5 categories, You can choose any software development task in it.

 ## BPMN transfer to process textual description 📃